 When you’re responsible for the marketing of your company at a regional, national or even global level, you have hundreds of stores, business owners and staff members relying on you to get it right.

 You can never know for sure how successful your marketing campaign will be, but thorough testing can help you to iron out any kinks.
 Not only that, but if done correctly, testing can also help get franchisees on board and ensure that your campaign rolls out smoothly across all locations.
+After all, Home Based Franchise opportunities are becoming more and more popular so making sure they are as visible as possible is vital.

 The Importance of Testing Your Message

-Whether it’s a marketing campaign, a business idea or a new product, everything should be tested before it’s introduced to your audience, marketing writer Tara Horner says. ”By market testing your idea or product, you will save yourself from both too much expense and even bad PR, should it not be popular or required.”
+Whether it’s a marketing campaign, new branded boxes, a business idea or a new product, everything should be tested before it’s introduced to your audience, marketing writer Tara Horner says.
+“By market testing your idea or product, you will save yourself from both too much expense and even bad PR, should it not be popular or required.”

 It’s all about managing risk, says Microsoft’s Chad Sanderson.
 “Would you rather move forward with your multi-million-dollar campaign strategy with the foundation for success resting on nothing but a hope and a prayer?
 Or would you feel far more confident in a massive business initiative if you’d already found enormous success within a test sample?”